 1. Digital Patient Experience

-Digital and artificial intelligence (AI) technologies can empower on-demand interaction and seamless processes to improve overall patient experience.
+Digital and artificial intelligence (AI) technologies can empower on-demand interaction and seamless processes to improve the overall patient experience.

 2. Enhanced Talent Development